-Halloween kicks off the holiday season and we like making our own decorations instead of buying them off the shelf.
+Halloween kicks off the holiday season and we like making our own Halloween silhouette decorations instead of buying them off the shelf.
 You not only save money but can customize your creations any way you want!

-For this project we chose to invite the Grim Reaper and a Wicked Witch to take up residence in our yard for a few weeks in October and on Halloween they welcome all the trick or treaters with their own scares.
+For this project, we chose to invite the Grim Reaper and a Wicked Witch to take up residence in our yard for a few weeks in October and on Halloween, they welcome all the trick or treaters with their own scares.

-First we have to build the Grim Reaper and Wicked Witch and that will require a few tools and materials that you may already have around your house but are also readily available at your local home center.
+First, we have to build the Grim Reaper and Wicked Witch and that will require a few tools and materials that you may already have around your house but are also readily available at your local home center.

 This project only takes a few hours in an afternoon and kids of any age can help you with it except for operating the jigsaw which we only recommend to skilled teenagers and adults who observe proper safety when using.

 Screwdriver or screw gun